fenix92/inPrice/README.md

  - you can press the hyphen/minus sign ( - ) wherever is your cursor, he will be added (or removed) on the beginning of your number.
 If the minimum setted value allows it of course.

+ - The plugin is dealing with the text of the input.
+You can't write letters.
+Only numbers, the separator(s) and the minus sign.

  - because of countries, the separator between the integers and the decimals may change.
 Sometimes it's a dot ( . ), sometimes a comma ( , ), ...
 This pluggin allows the user to use many differents ones.
 Check below to see how to add some :

 In other words, you can add any char as a separator (just can't be number or minus).
 On the example, we have 3 differents workins (check for "DEFAULT VALUES" on the .js file):